mRadoev/Forum-Web-Project/README.md

 ### Forum Functionality

-- Endpoints to create, read, update, and delete topics and replies
+- Endpoints to create topics and replies
-- Implementation of categories
+- Endpoints to view categories and topics + search, sort_by, pagination options
+- Endpoints to view replies and their votes
+- Voting functionality (like/dislike)
-- Administrators can manage users, topics, and categories
+- Only authenticated users can vote, create replies and topics.
+- Creator of topic can choose the best reply to his topic.

 ### Messaging System